Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/909441271469330492/unknown.png)
   \
-  In the previous room start the jump for the super when you reach the middle of this koral arc.
+  In the previous room start the jump for the super when you reach the middle of this coral arc.
   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/909443177524633600/unknown.png)
   \